explaingit

 TLDR

-A curated directory of high-quality Rust libraries, tools, and learning resources organized by category to help developers quickly find the right package for their project.
+A curated reference list of the best Rust libraries, tools, and learning resources organized by category so you can quickly find what you need for any Rust project without sifting through thousands of unknown packages.

 Mindmap